CentreForDigitalHumanities/I-analyzer/documentation/Celery.md

 ## Running celery

 See the repository readme for installation instructions.
-For development, it is possible to
+For development, it is possible to run I-analyzer without celery if you are not intending to use any of the functions listed above.

 ### Redis